delendum-xyz/delendum.xyz/_careers/2023-03-10-senior-cryptography-engineer.md

 - Passion about understanding and designing for use cases is preferred.
 - Excellent problem-solving skills and ability to work independently or as part of a team.

-If you're passionate about virtual machine design, compiler development, and algorithm optimization and you're looking for a challenging new opportunity please submit your resume to **hello@delendum.xyz**
+If you're passionate about virtual machine design, compiler development, and algorithm optimization and you're looking for a challenging new opportunity please submit your resume to **hello@delendum.xyz**.
+We are flexible with compensation for exceptional candidates.